School during the pandemic has taken many paths that no one could have foreseen.

-As administrators grapple with how and when to resume in-person classes, educators must make plans regardless of what the fall of 2020 may look like.
+The last year has been a learn-as-you-go experiment as teachers and students embraced online and remote learning.
+As administrators grapple with how and when to resume in-person classes, educators must make plans for the future of their music programs.
 Music and the arts are an essential part of a well-rounded education as defined by the Every Student Succeeds Act (ESSA), and music teachers must be proactive, especially when it comes to getting grant funds for your program.

 You know better than anyone what your program needs.
 After you have prioritized your needs, gather the necessary data and put together a compelling story – this will be the framework for all of your grant applications.

 Remember, you are not alone.
 Music educators are a close-knit group willing to help each other — reach out to them as well as to your administrators for advice.
 Even if your district has a specialist who handles grants, it’s good to research the many grants that are out there because you don’t want to miss an opportunity to get funding for your program.

 Currently, the largest source of grants for music programs is Title IV-A funds, which are part of ESSA.
 These funds are available annually for program expansions.
 To learn more about Title IV-A, read our blog post, Access Title IV Funds and Build a Stronger Music Program.

 Other blog posts about ESSA and Title IV-A funds: